Best red wine picks for 2025

 How is red wine made?

-2. Crushing and destemming: grapes are gently pressed to release the juice while keeping the skin intact.
+2. Crushing and destemming: once harvested, grapes are gently pressed to release the juice while keeping the skin intact.
 The grapes are removed from the stems to prevent excessive bitterness although some wine makers might leave a portion of them to add structure and complexity to the wine.

 4. Pressing: once fermentation is nearly complete, the wine is pressed to separate the solid elements of the cap.
 Gentle pressing preserves freshness while heavier pressing extracts more tannins and gives more body.